58 Years Ago: George Jones Earns First No. 1 Single With ‘White Lightning’

-Fifty-seven years ago today (April 13, 1959) was an unforgettable day for George Jones.
-It was on this day the singer earned his first No. 1 hit with “White Lightning.”
+Fifty-eight years ago today (April 13, 1959) was an unforgettable day for George Jones.
+It was on that date the singer earned his first No. 1 hit with "White Lightning."

 Buddy Killen produced the recording session for "White Lightning," which took place at Owen Bradley’s Quonset Hut Studio, and he also played upright bass on the song.
 As Jones recalls in his 1997 memoir, I Lived to Tell It All, it took more than 80 takes to record "White Lightning" because he had arrived at the session highly inebriated.

 "I was drinking heavily throughout the session, and Killen later said we did 83 takes before we got one we could use," Jones wrote.
 "Killen said he wore the skin off his fingers playing that same opening, and had to wear Band-Aids to cover raw blisters.
 Years later he said he could still remember the pain from playing that kickoff over and over the stiff, woven-wire strings of an upright bass."